 Here are the three most important things you need to know about the budget and spending process.

 Congress has agreed to a budget resolution for the federal government in just 4 of the last 10 years.
 And it hasn’t passed a budget by the April 15 statutory deadline since 2003.
 That means that the federal government is often making spending decisions without a basic budget.
 Even when a budget is agreed to, there’s no guarantee it will be followed.
 For example, Congress in 2015 passed a budget which called for spending cuts designed to balance in ten years but failed to enact any of the spending cuts and actually added over a trillion dollars to the deficit over the decade beyond what was projected.

 Congress is supposed to pass 12 separate spending bills that fund different parts of the government, and those bills are supposed to be in place before the new fiscal year begins on October 1.
 But this rarely happens in reality.
 Stopgap measures known as continuing resolutions are often required to keep the government operating.
-Or the deadline is missed altogether.
-That happened in 2013 and shut down the federal government for more than two weeks.
+Or the deadline is missed altogether, which happened in 2013 and shut down the federal government for more than two weeks.
+In 2018, failure to pass some spending bills resulted in a partial shutdown that was the longest in history.
 In fact, the last time all spending bills were passed on time - without any being bundled together - was 1994.

 2. It’s shortsighted.

 Not much thought goes into how budget decisions affect the nation’s long-term finances because of the year-to-year format of the process.
 And since that process often breaks down, government agencies are regularly funded by continuing resolutions that can last just weeks or even days.
 These short-term measures prevent the government from shutting down but make long-term planning difficult, if not impossible.
 And that means our government isn’t working very efficiently with your tax dollars.